Mycelium Wallet Review: Open Source Bitcoin Wallet

 Description

 Mycelium is an open-source, noncustodial, mobile bitcoin wallet available for Android and iOS devices.
 It provides a simple and user-friendly interface for storing, buying and selling bitcoin.
-Mycelium is open-source, which means that its source code is available to the public and can be evaluated by the community.
+Mycelium is an open-source Bitcoin wallet, which means that its source code is available to the public and can be evaluated by the community.
 As one of the oldest bitcoin wallets, it has a strong reputation in the bitcoin community.

 We urge you to exercise extreme caution when using the Mycelium wallet iOS version due to the discovery of critical security vulnerabilities.
 These bugs pose a significant risk to your Bitcoin holdings and could potentially result in loss of funds.